ronwthompson/multi-mario/README.md

 * Install packages: `npm install`
 * Start local server: `node server.js`
-* Open local front end in browser at: `localhost:8081` (or change the environment variable POST to a port of your choice)
+* Open local front end in browser at: `localhost:8081` (or change the environment variable PORT to a port of your choice)

 The controls are: